 There is wildlife everywhere

 I was expecting people to be everywhere in India – and they were – but I wasn’t expecting animals to be everywhere too.
 Even in Delhi, a city with over 25 million people, the wildlife still caught my gaze, from monkeys to tiny squirrels to an abundance of birds.
 Then of course there are cows, goats, camels, horses, pigs and elephants that you’ll typically see alongside the roads – or sometimes even on the roads, depending on their mood.
-In Ranthambore National Park, where we enjoyed three game drives, the park completely burst with wildlife; deer, antelope, wild boar, monkeys, sloth bears, leopard and peacocks.
+In Ranthambore National Park, where we enjoyed three game drives, the park completely burst with wildlife; deer, antelope, wild boar, monkeys, sloth bears, leopards and peacocks.
 The jewel in the jungle’s crown though is sighting a tiger, which we were incredibly lucky to do.
 We’d just entered the national park when, out of nowhere, a mother tiger walked out from some shrubbery to the road.
 Our jeep screeched to a halt and we watched in awe as it walked right beside us before crossing the road and disappearing into the jungle again.

 The shopping is fantastic